The concept of secrecy runs counter to the entire flow of media in our media-saturated culture, even our media-constructed

 Now apply this to a UFO crash, something so unbelievable in and of itself, so out of the realm of normal experience that

 it makes our previous example of the hoax bank robbery seem inconsequential.
 Here much more is at stake than capitalism's

-if weakened, to placate the public so they can go about their business without panicking.
+it if it's been weakened, to placate the public so everyone can go about their business without panicking.
+Whole governments

 This is where the Big Other's 'retournement' of Brechtian theater comes into play.
 If the Big Other brings a lifesize alien

 dummy to a UFO crash scene the whole believability factor evaporates.
 By making a mask of an alien face and pulling it off

 a human being at a press conference you instantly relegate all alien faces as mere masks.
 In the below video about the 1987

 Phoenix lights, we see how the mayor tried this approach, and it worked beautifully.
 Naturally the thousands of witnesses

 who wanted answers and were all freaked out and scared became irate and insulted over the alien costume, but that was the